chvancooten/CloudLabsAD/README.md

 ### Removal

-- When you're done with the labs, run `terraform destroy` to tear down the environment
+- When you're done with the labs, run `terraform destroy` to tear down the environment.

 ## Labs